File Transfers¶

 Explanation of the returned attributes:

-code: Same as name, transfers and jobs in general do not have unique API identifiers.created: Date of creation.destination: The recipient, in the form<entitytype>:<id>.destination_hr: The recipient, in human-readable form.etr: (Running transfers) Estimated time remaining.finished: The date the job finished — completed or aborted.id: The internal accsyn job id, use this when modifying the job later on.name; The name of the job, if no name supplied a name will be generated from the first source filename.progress: The job total progress, an integer in the range 0 to 100.size: The total size of job, in bytes.source: The sender, in the form<entitytype>:<id>.source_hr: The sender, in human-readable form.speed: The current transfer speed, in MB/s.status: The status of job.uri: The job URI within queues, built from parent queue code attributes.metadata: Job metadata dict, used to pass user data through workflows.parent: The id of the parent job queue.parent_hr: The parent job queue, in human-readable form.user: The id of the user that created the job.user_hr: The user who created the job, in human-readable form.modified: Date of last modification.modifier: The user that most recently modified the job.
+code: Same asname.
+Transfers and jobs in general do not have unique API identifiers, and can only be uniquely identified by their ID.created: Date of creation.destination: The recipient, in the form<entitytype>:<id>.destination_hr: The recipient, in human-readable form.etr: (Running transfers) Estimated time remaining.finished: The date the job finished — completed or aborted.id: The internal accsyn job ID.
+Use this when modifying the job later on.name: The name of the job (identical to code).
+If no name is supplied, one is generated from the first source filename.progress: The job total progress, an integer in the range 0 to 100.size: The total size of job, in bytes.source: The sender, in the form<entitytype>:<id>.source_hr: The sender, in human-readable form.speed: The current transfer speed, in MB/s.status: The job status.uri: The job URI within queues, built from parent queue code attributes.metadata: Job metadata dict, used to pass user data through workflows.parent: The ID of the parent job queue.parent_hr: The parent job queue, in human-readable form.user: The ID of the user who created the job.user_hr: The user who created the job, in human-readable form.modified: Date of last modification.modifier: The user who most recently modified the job.

 Job statuses¶